GauravWalia19/minfile/README.md

 Feel cool because you can test our application also.
 For that follow below steps

 * Open terminal or cmd in repo root folder
-* Go to test directory and see test output
+* Go to test directory and see test output using commands:

 ```bash
 cd test
 bash test.bash
 ```

+* Enter the filename to convert.
+Now you can see converted min file in mfiles in test directory.

 ## USAGE